-All adults in the UK can invest up to £11,520 into an individual savings account (ISA) for the 2013/14 tax year.
-The full amount can be invested in a stocks and shares ISA or up to half (£5,760) can be put into a cash ISA.
+All adults in the UK can invest up to £11,880 into an individual savings account (ISA) for the first part of the 2014/2015 tax year.
+The full amount can be invested in a stocks and shares ISA or up to half (£5,940) can be put into a cash ISA.
 It's a good idea to use as much of your ISA allowance as you can afford to each year because returns are tax-free and you can't carry over any unused ISA allowance to the following tax year.

-For Junior ISAs, you can pay in £3,720 in the current tax year and this will rise for the 2014/15 tax year.
+For Junior ISAs, you can pay in £3,840 in the current tax year and this will rise to £4,000 from July 1.

 With a fixed-rate cash ISA, the interest rate will be fixed and you will usually earn a higher rate of interest than with an easy access cash ISA.
 However, you will need to be prepared to lock away your money for a year or more.
 The longer you are happy to leave your money untouched, the higher the rate of interest will be.